nilodeveloper/i18n-ryla/README.md

 In config.json we can also choose if we want to return a similar language if no language on the system is the same as that of the user.
 Put ``resemblance = true`` in config.json

 Example: user has only the pt-pt language and the system only pt-br and the default is en-us.
-In this case with the true resemblance the system returns en-us instead of en-us.
+In this case with the true resemblance the system returns pt-br instead of en-us.

 ```
 // config.json